alkeicam/sinon-cheatsheet/README.md

   }
 }

-// now going to test, now this will be set accordingly so the code will behave as expected
+// now going to test, notice using bind() - as a result *this* inside function will be set accordingly so the code will behave as expected

 it('My Test', () => {
   return expect(objectUnderTest.testFunction.bind(objectUnderTest)).to.throw('Something went wrong for code: '+objectUnderTest.code);